You might have a great credit score but…

 … then you are likely to be refused a loan.

-Consequently, if you are at your credit card limits this may give a creditor the impression that you are using the cards to live beyond your means.
-Furthermore, if lenders suspect you’re using credit to pay for day-to-day living expenses, you’ll probably be declined.
+Consequently, if you are at your credit card limits this may give a lender the impression that you are using the cards to live beyond your means.
+Furthermore, if lenders suspect you’re using credit to pay for day-to-day living expenses, you may be declined.